 #5 Avoid eye contact

 One of the biggest mistakes when it comes to body language during an interview is avoiding eye contact.
 Even when you’re not applying for a job, not looking at someone in the eye during conversations can look like you’re hiding something or you cannot be trusted.
 This also tends to communicate that you’re not interested in what the interviewer is talking about.

 You may not be conscious of it, but playing something on the table during an interview tells the interviewer that you are not interested or that you’re bored.
 Sit properly and focus your attention on the task at hand.

 #7 Not smiling

-It doesn’t matter if you’re nervous or not – always remember to smile when you greet the interviewer or even the receptionist at the lobby.
+It doesn’t matter if you’re nervous or not – always remember to smile when you greet the interviewer or even the receptionist in the lobby.
 This will help show your pleasing personality and your interest in the job.
 Refusing to smile makes a very bad first impression.

 These are just some of the things that you should not do in an interview.
 If you want the job, make the first impression count.
 Check your appearance and be professional.
 A combination of the right knowledge and skills, behavior, and personality will increase your chances of getting hired.

 Thank you for reading CFI’s guide to things you should not do in an interview.
-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: